 “I believe that as an abortion provider, I am doing God’s work,” Parker writes in his new memoir, “Life’s Work.”
 “I am protecting women’s rights, their human right to decide their futures for themselves, and to live their lives as they see fit.”

 Slave owners thought they were doing God’s work too, so that is not always a good start to declare such a thing.
 They sometimes argued they were doing what was in the best interest of the slaves and were bringing them into civilization.
-They also believed slaves were less than human, which happens to be the view of the unborn to justify abortion.
+They also believed slaves were less than human, which happens to be the view abortionist hold against the unborn.

 Also, my “right” to live my life as I see fit cannot include terminating the life of another.
 By Dr. Parker’s logic, if my neighbor is really annoying and I feel they are interfering with my future negatively, can I just kill them?
 No. Can I just kill anyone that gets in my way to live my life as I “see fit?”
 No.